acrossman/ratbrain/README.md

 VISUALIZING DATA

-The main.c program I wrote is a simple loop that will create a brain with 100 neurons, track its activity for 1000 ms, destroy and brain, and then repeat forever.
+The main.c program I wrote is a simple loop that will create a brain with 100 neurons, track its activity for 1000 ms, destroy the brain, and then repeat forever.
 I used a simple graphical representaiton that prints pipes for spikes creating a vertical scrolling rastor plot.
 Not very useful other than to visualize the spiking activity.